What Are Rental Options Like in Spokane, WA?

 Temporary Accommodations

-If you’re only staying somewhere for a short period of time, you could check out temporary accommodations like Airbnb or hotels.
-We have a whole list on temporary accommodations that accept pets here you can check out.
+If you’re only staying somewhere for a short period of time, you could check out temporary accommodations like VRBO or hotels.
+We stayed in a La Quinta when we first moved here and had to live in a hotel while our apartment was “cleaned.”

 Rental Options in Spokane

-As of right now, in 2019, the rental market in Spokane is tight!
+As of right now the rental market in Spokane is tight!
 This is particularly true if you are looking for a 2+ bedroom, have pets and don’t want to live too far outside of the city.

 Currently, the city of Spokane is looking at building more affordable housing and changing zoning laws in order to build up, so we could start to see pressure relieve on options and pricing within the next year or two.